'Every time I think of rugby, I think of her'

 - Harries happy 'beyond words' with international return

-Lowri added it had been a long journey to get to this point.
+Lowri says it has been a long journey to get to this point.

 "I worked very hard for this, I'm new to the game and just putting it [the jersey] on today, I just wanted to get on the pitch and show what I could do."